edmundhung/conform/docs/api/react/future/resolveSubmission.md

 > The `resolveSubmission` function is part of Conform's future export.
 These APIs are experimental and may change in minor versions.
 [Learn more](https://github.com/edmundhung/conform/discussions/954)

-`resolveSubmission` gives you the value to validate or save for a submission.
-Use it for progressive enhancement in server actions.
+`resolveSubmission` interprets the intent in a parsed submission and returns the form value produced by it.
+This lets a server action distinguish a submit intent from a form intent, such as inserting or removing a list item, and validate the updated form value before reporting it back.
+Use it to support form intent controls through native form submissions as part of progressive enhancement.

 If you already created a customized forms factory with [`configureForms`](./configureForms.md), use `forms.resolveSubmission(...)` so the factory's custom intent handlers are included too.